-The drive through loop located in the front of the school is designed for students to independently exit the vehicle quickly and safely.
+The drive through loop located on Bandera Street is designed for students to independently exit the vehicle quickly and safely.
 If your child requires help with the doors, car seats or their backpacks, please ensure you find a parking spot to help your child.
-The drive through loop is quick and convenient for our families.
+The drive through loop is designed for safety and convenience for our families.

-Keep in mind that when the vehicle stops ask your children to safely exit their vehicles.
+Keep in mind that when the vehicle stops ask your children to safely exit the vehicle.